“I just want to play for fun.”

 The Golden Ratio: Balancing Play and Practice

-Without the Practice, the Play eventually becomes stagnant.
-Without the Play, the Practice can feel like an endless climb.
+Without the Practice, the Play goes stale.
+Without the Play, the Practice becomes a grind.